[tintuc] FAQ of hardfacing wear plate

 2. Productivity

-Product was desgin for low-heat-input processs, it means we use lower amps and volts for welding.
+Product was design for low-heat-input process, it means we use lower amps and volts for welding.
 Then we can increase the productivity easily whenever we increase the electricity factors.

 3. Dilution and quality of hardfacing layers